Skip to main content

 Can I lift weights with an ostomy?

 The short answer is yes, but only with your doctor’s approval.
-Even then, it’s important to start back into physical activity slowly with a colostomy, ileostomy, or urostomy.
+Even then, starting back into physical activity slowly with a colostomy, ileostomy, or urostomy is important.

 For example, if you’ve been living with a condition like Crohn’s Disease, your body’s muscles may have wasted due to malnutrition.
-This is because a gut with IBD (Inflammatory Bowel Disease) is not always able to properly absorb nutrients, which can cause weight loss, fatigue, and more.
+This is because a gut with IBD (Inflammatory Bowel Disease) cannot always absorb nutrients, which can cause weight loss, fatigue, and more properly.
 With your new ostomy, you’ll hopefully begin to feel better, gain more energy, and have a nutritious diet.

 If you were already a seasoned yogi before your ostomy surgery, then you know that different yoga types have varying levels of intensity.
 For example, Hatha yoga is a slower and more peaceful form of yoga, while other classes like Bikram yoga may involve a heated room and a constant flow of yoga poses that can keep you moving and get you sweaty.

-Many people who do yoga or exercise prefer wearing wraps or additional tight-fitting layers to keep their pouching system secure.
+Many people who do yoga or exercise prefer wearing wraps or additional tight-fitting layers to keep their ostomy bag secure.
 Also, most ostomy skin barriers are water-resistant and should be able to stay sealed to your skin while you move and sweat.
-However, you still have options like ease™ Strips to help further secure your skin barrier during exercise.
+If you want extra security, products like ease™ Strips can help further secure your skin barrier during exercise.

 Can I swim with an ostomy?